saqibali-2k/ChessAI/README.md

 # ChessAI

+1. In terminal/cmd, navigate to folder in which you want to clone repo
-1. Clone Repo
+2. Clone Repo
-2. Run `pip3 install -r requirements.txt`
+3. Run `pip3 install -r requirements.txt`

 By default, one core on your PC is left free.